MPh-py/MPh/docs/limitations.md

 ## Java bridge

-MPh is built on top of the Python-to-Java bridge [JPype][jpype].
-It is JPype that allows us to look at Comsol's [Programming Manual][manual] or its [API reference][api] and run the same commands from Python.
+MPh is built on top of the Python-to-Java bridge [JPype].
+It is JPype that allows us to look at Comsol's [Programming Manual] or its [API reference] and run the same commands from Python.
 All credit to the JPype developers for making this possible.

 Unfortunately, the Comsol API does not support running more than one client at a time, i.e. within the same Java program.
 Meanwhile, JPype cannot manage more than one Java virtual machine within the same Python process.
 If it could, it would be easy to work around Comsol's limitation.
-(There is an alternative Java bridge, [pyJNIus][jnius], which is not limited to one virtual machine, but then fails in another regard: A number of Java methods exposed by Comsol are inexplicably missing from the Python encapsulation.)
+(There is an alternative Java bridge, [pyJNIus], which is not limited to one virtual machine, but then fails in another regard: A number of Java methods exposed by Comsol are inexplicably missing from the Python encapsulation.)

 Therefore, if several simulations are to be run in parallel, distributed